iscasaban/psd-quiz-react/README.md

 ## Features

-- **Exam Mode**: 80 randomly selected questions from the full question bank
+- **Exam Mode**: 80 randomly selected questions from the full question bank with a 60-minute timer and visual warning when time is running low
+- **Session Persistence**: Exam progress is saved to local storage, allowing you to resume if you accidentally close the browser
 - **Practice Mode**: Select specific question ranges for targeted study
 - **Interactive UI**: Material-UI components with responsive design
 - **Persistent Navigation**: Navbar with quick access to all modes from any screen